publiclab/plots2/README.md

 For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists or for urgent requests, email web@publiclab.org

+****

+##Bugs and support

+To report bugs and request features, please use the GitHub issue tracker provided at https://github.com/publiclab/plots2/issues

+For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists or for urgent requests, email web@publiclab.org

 ##Developers

 Help improve Public Lab software!